 A Guide to Cannabinoids and Their Properties

 Cannabinoids have gained a lot of interest in the scientific and wellness communities in recent years.
-As a result, scientists have performed an increasing number of studies to determine how each of these newly discovered cannabinoids interact with the human body.
+As a result, scientists have performed an increasing number of studies to determine how each of these newly discovered cannabinoids interact with the human body when consuming THC gummies or any other product.
 As a result, the wellness community has been flocking to store shelves to purchase their favorite CBD and hemp-derived Delta 8 THC products in record numbers.

 All of this began back in the 1960s when cannabinoids like CBD and THC were discovered.
 Then, in the 1990s, scientists found an entire endocannabinoid system within the human body that had never been known before.
 Since then, scientists have identified cannabinoids that the body creates (endocannabinoids) as well as over 100 cannabinoids that are created by the cannabis plant (phytocannabinoids).
 They have also determined that each of these cannabinoids has certain properties, and our bodies react to these properties in different ways.